zx80/proxy-pattern-pool/README.md

 - `max_avail_delay` when to discard an unused object.
 - `max_using_delay` when to warn about object kept for a long time.
 - `max_using_delay_kill` when to kill objects kept for a long time.
+- `hk_delay` force house keeping delay.
 - `log_level` set logging level, default *None* means no setting.
 - `opener` function to call when creating an object, default *None* means no call.
 - `getter` function to call when getting an object, default *None* means no call.
 - `retter` function to call when returning an object, default *None* means no call.
 - `closer` function to call when discarding an object, default *None* means no call.
 - `stats` function to call to generate a JSON-compatible structure for stats.
+- `health` function to call to check for an available object health.
 - `tracer` object debug helper, default *None* means less debug.

 Objects are created on demand by calling `fun` when needed.